educatorplugin/ibeducator/readme.txt

 * Course prerequisite.
 * Course/membership payment action and filter hooks.
 * NEW: taxes feature.
 Because it is a new feature, please test it carefully before using.

+= Important Updates =

+* <a href="http://educatorplugin.com/term-taxonomy-splitting-in-wp-4-2-and-how-it-affects-educator/">Term Taxonomy Splitting in WP 4.2 and How It Affects Educator</a>

 == Installation ==